susanBuck/notes/07_Version_Control/10_Deploy_to_Digital_Ocean.md

 Start by creating a new domain name via a service like [Namecheap](https://www.namecheap.com/).

 This should cost $10 bucks for the year, give or take depending on the extension you buy.
-If you have an existing domain you'd like to use, you're welcome to do so- your instructions just might vary from ours if you're using a different domain company.
+If you have an existing domain you'd like to use, you're welcome to do so&mdash; your instructions just might vary from ours if you're using a different domain company.

 After your create your domain, find your DNS settings.
 Here, you'll set both your `@` and `www` hostname to your DigitalOcean IP address.